1. What is automation in the HVAC industry?

 Additionally, great HVAC service software will help you stay in touch with your customers and anticipate their needs while building a real connection.
 Many think it’s all about sending a newsletter once a month to your whole list of contacts but the only thing that will do is ensure your emails end up straight in the bin, unread, including the ones that are important (like service reminders).

-The right way to do it is to start with a properly organized customer database where you can sort through your contacts, identify which ones are domestic and which are commercial (since you won’t be advertising the same service to both) or another segmentation principle, then tailor your message accordingly.
+The right way to do it is to start with a properly organized customer database software where you can sort through your contacts, identify which ones are domestic and which are commercial (since you won’t be advertising the same service to both) or another segmentation principle, then tailor your message accordingly.

 It’s important to set goals, especially when it comes to digital marketing.
 For example, if you do want to be on that first page of search results, you need to make sure you’re sending your regular review requests to the right people and building your profiles on review websites.
 At the end of the day, it’s not just about acquiring new customers but also keeping your old ones loyal and what better way to do this than through building a relationship?